CMPN-CODECELL/Syrus2025_FinTechinStartups_JobBlowers/README.md

 Provides insights on stock and inventory trends.

 ### Implementation:
+- 1 Intent for Stock and Inventory Advise
 - Accepts **inventory levels and stock movement data**.
 - Uses **AI forecasting** for demand trends and stock depletion risks.
 - Generates **actionable inventory advice** based on industry benchmarks.